klodi667/evilpdf/evilpdf/README.md

-# Bad-Pdf
+# evilpdf

-Bad-PDF create malicious PDF file to steal NTLM(NTLMv1/NTLMv2) Hashes from windows machines, it utilize vulnerability disclosed by checkpoint team to create the malicious PDF file.
+evilpdf create malicious PDF file to steal NTLM(NTLMv1/NTLMv2) Hashes from windows machines, it utilize vulnerability disclosed by checkpoint team to create the malicious PDF file.
 Bad-Pdf reads the NTLM hashes using Responder listener.

 ~~This method work on all PDF readers(Any version)~~  most of the EDR/Endpoint solution fail to detect this attack.